bradyhouse/house/README.markdown

 I have developed this repo, in an attempt to capture this research.
 My thinking (hope) is driven by the adage _if everything begins in the house, then (perhaps) the "house always wins"._ At the same time, to learn _anything_, I am someone who has to build _something_.
 The [fiddle.sh](scripts/fiddle.sh) script is that thing.
-Essentially, it is Command Line Interface (CLI) for quickly getting started with over 27 different frameworks and languages.
+Essentially, it is Command Line Interface (CLI) for quickly getting started with over 25 different languages and libraries.
 At present, it can be used to create a localized sandbox (aka _fiddle_) for any of the following languages and frameworks:

 *	[angular](fiddles/angular)
 *	[angular2](fiddles/angular2)